 “Chloe loves dried meat products best,” says Sarah.
 “Bully sticks, jerky and freeze-dried meat treats are some of her favourites!

-While most dog treats are exclusively meat proteins, there are other non-meat treats that you can give your dog to avoid their allergens.
+While most dog treats are exclusively meat proteins, there are other non-meat treats that you can give your dog to avoid their allergens – try fruit (watermelon and blueberries are safe for dogs).

 Having a dog with an allergy also means keeping a keen eye out when others don’t always do the right thing.
 Sarah found that even after identifying Chloe’s allergy and keeping her away from kangaroo meat at home, it wasn’t always a sure thing outside the house.

-“So a quick message to all people, don’t give dogs treats without asking their owner!”
+“A message message to all people – don’t give dogs treats without asking their owner!”

 Can you avoid dog allergies by feeding your dog natural products?